 None of the aircraft Glenn serviced experienced mechanical problems that forced an unscheduled return to the base, either.
 Glenn achieved an impressive 75 missions flown without a turn-back.

-Fortunately, the aircrafts he was responsible for never sustained enough flak damage to sideline them.
+Fortunately, the aircraft he was responsible for never sustained enough flak damage to sideline them.

 After 30 or 35 missions, aircrews would rotate back to the U.S. and another group of aviators took their places.
-Glenn and his crew got to know them all.
+Glenn and his crew got to know them all and establish meaningful bonds.

 While London was in constant imminent danger from German buzz bombs and V-2 rockets, Glenn’s more remote countryside location was spared those vicious air attacks.

 Two Brothers Meet in Britain

 While stationed in England, Glenn (at right in the photo above) had an overnight visit from his older brother, Turner, who was serving in the U.S. Army Quartermaster Corps.
 Although in England for only a short time, Turner made a point of meeting his brother.
 In the picture, kneeling beside the nose wheel, Glenn is explaining to his brother some of the maintenance issues the aircraft commonly faced.
 When the war ended, Turner was stationed in France.

 The brothers didn’t catch up with each other again until after they both returned home.

 In July 1945, the U.S. Army Air Corps began sending its personnel home to the U.S. with a warning.
 They would likely need to regroup in the not-too-distant future for the greatly dreaded invasion of the Japanese mainland.